 H&S safety signage, hand wash guidance and risk assessments are all displayed on site, in order to reconfirm procedures to all that enter the restaurant and also to reiterate site procedures to our team.
 Floor signage is used to highlight routes on pathways, remind customers and employees to practice safe social distancing and also to clearly mark out our hand sanitiser stations.
 Wall signage is used to remind everyone to wash hands regularly, sanitise their hands on arrival, Give way to customers at pinch points and also to reiterate our Cashless operation.

 Every entrance to a Fat Hippo premises has a dedicated hand sanitising point near the entrance.
-These bespoke stations are clearly marked with signage, with every person entering the premise required to sanitise their hands before entering.
-Signage is placed at the entrance to specify compulsory hand sanitisation on arrival.
+These bespoke stations are clearly marked with signage, with every person entering the premise requested to sanitise their hands before entering.
 The hand sanitiser dispensers are contactless to remove the risk of any contamination prior to an employee or customer sanitising their hands on arrival.